skolouri/skolouri.github.io/_pages/about.md

 ## News
+- Congratulations to my students Zihao (Harry) Wu (CS Undergrad) and Huy Tran for acceptance of their paper to IEEE ICASSP 2023.
+- Congratulations to my student Ali Abbasi for acceptance of [his paper](https://proceedings.mlr.press/v199/abbasi22a/abbasi22a.pdf) to the Proceedings of the Conference on Lifelong Learning Agents, 2022.
-- Our paper on ``Generalized Sliced Probability Metrics'' received the Best Paper Award from [IEEE ICASSP 2022](https://2022.ieeeicassp.org/view_paper.php?PaperNum=3608) - May 27, 2022
+- Our paper on "Generalized Sliced Probability Metrics'' received the Best Paper Award from [IEEE ICASSP 2022](https://2022.ieeeicassp.org/view_paper.php?PaperNum=3608) - May 27, 2022
 - Our Machine Learning Seminars are now available on [YouTube!](https://www.youtube.com/watch?v=bJu17UlYhc4&list=PLExMLJgvoXpizhYU-phqbTFiRNNkICJ_L&index=1) - Feb 20, 2022
 - I gave a talk at the One World Seminar on the Mathematics of Machine Learning focused on "Wasserstein Embeddings." ([Video](https://www.youtube.com/watch?v=xs9uibPODGk)) - Nov 24, 2021.
 - Our paper ['Pooling by Sliced Wasserstein Embedding'](https://neurips.cc/Conferences/2021/ScheduleMultitrack?event=25946) got accepted to NeurIPS 2021 - Oct 06, 2021.